jagregory/jagregory.github.com/_posts/2009-01-11-fluent-nhibernate-auto-mapping-type-conventions.md

 )
 ```

-<p>Now, if you&#8217;ve been following along you&#8217;ll remember that we made all strings default to 250; and yet the new description columns are 2000 characters long.
-The customer has stipulated that all descriptions of anything in the domain will always be 2000 or less characters, so lets map that without affecting our other rule for strings.</p>
+Now, if you've been following along you'll remember that we made all strings default to 250; and yet the new description columns are 2000 characters long.
+The customer has stipulated that all descriptions of anything in the domain will always be 2000 or less characters, so lets map that without affecting our other rule for strings.

 ``` csharp
 autoMappings